jnk0le/simple-crt/RA8D1_cursed/README.md

 (precise bus faults), when the code allocates byte or halfword buffers on stack.
 (e.g `printf("test %d", 1234)` is doing that)

+ITCM must be initialized by doubleword (8 byte) stores to clear ECC errors.

 ### errata `3190818` and `3175626`

 Enabling DCACHE (on r0p2 cm85) will result in subsequent crash (e.g. preceding printf reexecuted